 If you are married your wedding rings are normally exempt from bankruptcy.
 However other jewellery worth more than £500 does have to be declared and may have to be sold.

-Can you give your Assets away before going Bankrupt?
+Can you give your belongings away before going Bankrupt?

 If you own a valuable possession you cannot protect it by giving it to someone else before you go bankrupt.
 If you did this within 5 years of applying for Bankruptcy the transaction can be overturned.